codeverbojan/bbpro-core-landing/index.md

 ---

 For 16 years, I worked with the company that marketed the BankSITE® brand.
-In 2022, I began building BBPro — a proprietary WordPress-based platform that now powers over 100 U.S. bank websites.
+In 2022, I began building BBPro — a proprietary WordPress-based platform that now powers over 100 U.S. bank websites and credit union websites.

 I developed the BBPro Core Framework entirely myself: architecture, updates, deployment, and support.